Disney Twisted-Wonderland: Book 2: The Usurper from the Wilds

-The player learns that a televised inter-dorm tournament for the sport of "Magical Shift" (renamed to "Spelldrive" in the English version) will be held at the school.
-Grim wishes to participate, but the sport requires a team of seven and Ramshackle's dorm only has three.
-A series of mysterious 'accidents' causing injuries to exceptional players at the sport, including Trey and a near-miss on Riddle, cause the two, along with Ace, Deuce and Cater, to investigate.
+Yuu learns that a televised inter-dorm tournament for the sport of "Magical Shift" ("Spelldrive" in the English version) will be held at the school.
+Grim wishes to participate, but the sport requires a team of seven.
+A series of mysterious "accidents" begin to occur, resulting in injuries to exceptional players at the sport, including Trey and a near-miss on Riddle.
+Crowley requests Yuu and Grim to investigate in exchange for allowing them to participate in the tournament.

-They visit Savanaclaw dorm to warn Jack Howl, a skilled Magical Shift player, that he may be a target for an 'accident,' but he refuses help and the group is forced into a round of the sport by the Housewarden, Leona Kingscholar, which they lose.
-That night, Jack realises it's Leona and Ruggie causing the accidents using Ruggie's ability to force people to mirror his own actions.
-He criticises Leona for his dishonesty.
-Meanwhile, the player meets a Diasomnia student with horns outside Ramshackle, who leaves without introducing himself.
-Grim names him 'Hornton.'
-The next day, the group realises that the injuries are caused by Ruggie's magic.
+Deducing that the accidents were acts of sabotage, they, alongside Ace, Deuce, and Cater, visit Savanaclaw Dorm to warn Jack Howl, a skilled Magical Shift player, that he may be a target, but he refuses their help and the group is forced into a round of the sport by the housewarden, Leona Kingscholar, which they lose.
+That night, Jack realizes that Leona and Ruggie causing the accidents using Ruggie's ability to force people to mirror his own actions.
+He criticizes Leona for his dishonesty, who coldly dismisses him.
+Meanwhile, Yuu meets a Diasomnia student with horns outside Ramshackle, who leaves without introducing himself.
+Grim names him "Hornton".
+The next day, the group realizes that the injuries are caused by Ruggie's magic.
 Jack joins the group in confronting him, deciding he wants to help.

-At the tournament, Ruggie causes a stampede using his ability in an attempt to remove Malleus Draconia, the Diasomnia Housewarden and the most skilled player in Night Raven, from the competition.
+At the tournament, Ruggie causes a stampede using his ability in an attempt to remove Malleus Draconia, the Diasomnia housewarden and the most skilled player in Night Raven, from the competition.
 However, he is caught out using a trick from Cater and the pre-warned Diasomnia students.
 Leona gives up and refuses to play for his dorm, claiming that him playing is useless if Malleus is involved, as they're bound to lose anyway.
-Continued taunting of his weak will causes Leona to overblot, and the player and the Heartslabyul students work together to defeat him.
+Continued taunting of his weak will causes Leona to overblot, and Yuu and the Heartslabyul students work together to defeat him.

-The tournament goes ahead, with all of the dorms insisting that Savanaclaw still be allowed to participate despite their cheating so they can try and get revenge through the game.
-The player, Grim, Ace, Deuce, Jack and the Ramshackle dorm ghosts all play a special exhibition match against Savanaclaw.
+The tournament proceeds as originally planned, with all of the dorms insisting that Savanaclaw still be allowed to participate so they can try and get revenge through the game.
+Yuu, Grim, Ace, Deuce, and the Ramshackle Dorm ghosts all play a special exhibition match against Savanaclaw.
 The tournament is ultimately won by Diasomnia, and the Savanaclaw students resolve to try harder and play fairly next year.